areynold/accessibility-for-project-managers/PITCHME.md

 ## Get to know your project

-* Know your users.
+Know your users.
 Understand who you're developing for.

+---

-* Spend more time in the design phase
+### Spend more time in the design phase

 * Play out use cases and user personas (and personas of users with disabilities)
 * Identify project elements and associated requirements/challenges
 * Identify sweet spot to begin implementing UI, which is especially sensitive to accessibility issues

+---

-* Spend time on process
+### Spend time on process

 * Identify intake and prioritization heuristics--regulatory requirements are not enhancements
 * Develop use cases and personas
 * Identify supported technologies
 * Identify canonical guides
 * Revisit your assumptions
-* Allow time to learn the tools!

 ---